Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 However, refusing to pay doesn’t eliminate costs.
 Victims still face business disruption and forensic investigation expenses.
 Legal fees add up.
 Reputational damage compounds when stolen data appears on ransomware leak sites.

 Law enforcement involvement is declining too.
-Only 40% of organizations contacted law enforcement in 2025, down from 52% in 2024.
+Only 40% of victims contacted law enforcement in 2025, down from 52% in 2024 (IBM Cost of a Data Breach 2025).
 This trend reduces the intelligence available to help other potential victims.

 The economics favor prevention.
-Detecting threats before attacks is dramatically cheaper than responding to successful ransomware deployments.
+Detecting threats before attacks is cheaper than responding to them.
 That’s where dark web monitoring provides the most value.

 How Can Security Teams Detect Ransomware Early?